DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Often with complex referencing (footnotes, endnotes, cross-references, citations, bibliographies, keyword and name indexes, list of illustrations, glossaries, table of contents).

 **Going electronic: Advantages and issues**
 Advantages of going electronic with publications presenting research are first of all obvious for users: firstly, an ebook allows for copying (and pasting) text in an easy and natural way which has been long desired by researchers, students, and  readers alike.
 Secondly, an obvious but crucial advantage is the possibility of searching within a text.
-Thirdly, a possible advantage is the posibility of embedding the **datasets** employed in the publication itself.
+Thirdly, a possible advantage is the possibility of embedding the **datasets** employed in the publication itself.
 For publishers a huge advantage has to do with the wider reach and availability of the content.
 Making the text available digitally will increase its spreading, not in the least regarding international outreach, as the ebook offers no limitations on availability.
 Open access publishing further changes the question of availability dramatically.

 Issues which specifically relate to digital research publications lie in referencing.
 With fixed page numbers no longer there, there is no standard way to specify the location of the reference.
 Worth extra thoughts are setting the parameters for the use of and interaction between text and images within a publication.